 Krishna: Arjuna, while incurring expenditure for business i.e. for purchasing goods or incurring expenditure and availing deductions cash payment of more than Rs.
-20,000/- per day should not be made otherwise deduction will be disallowed as per section 40 (A) (3) of the Income Tax Act and tax will have to be paid such expenditure.
+10,000/- per day should not be made otherwise deduction will be disallowed as per section 40 (A) (3) of the Income Tax Act and tax will have to be paid on such expenditure.
 If Businessman has made purchases of Rs.
 1 lakh from “A” then he can make cash payment of Rs.
-20,000/- in a single day.
+10,000/- in a single day.
 For making payment to transporter of goods the limit is Rs.
 35,000/-.
-The following are some of the exceptions for making payment beyond limit i.e. businessman can make payments exceeding Rs.
-20,000/- as given in Rule 6DD of the Income Tax Act.
+There are certain exceptions for making payment beyond limit i.e. businessman can make payments exceeding Rs.
+10,000/- as given in Rule 6DD of the Income Tax Act.

 Arjuna: Krishna, This was regarding cash expenses but if loans and advances are accepted or repaid in cash then what is the provision under Income Tax?